 If you can’t hear the melody, don’t worry.
 At the end of the listening test, you will hear the overtones.

 If the melody is now clear, congratulations.
 Around 20-30% of people can hear the melody.
 But perhaps you only suspect the melody and don’t know whether you are just imagining it.
 Trust your imagination.
 Your ears are picking up the melody, but a filter in your consciousness is telling you that the information is not important.
-Speech recognition is interpreted as more important.
+Speech recognition is much more important.

 We may request cookies to be set on your device.
 We use cookies to let us know when you visit our websites, how you interact with us, to enrich your user experience, and to customize your relationship with our website.